whimsicalraps/Silhouette/README.md

 * Release the button nearest the top of the module
 * Then release the button immediately next to the USB port

 Silhouette will appear as a removable disk drive on your computer.
-It will be called "RPI-RP2" on windows.
+It will be called "RPI-RP2".

 If you don't see a disk drive appear, try pressing the button sequence again, adding a longer pause between releasing the first button and then the second button.